Request Info

 Section Type: Lecture

-Course Description: Radiographic quality and factors affecting it.
-Radiation protection and biological aspects of radiation.
-Routine radiography positioning and image critiques.
-Students are required to be at an affiliate clinical site a total of 16 hours.
+Course Description: Radiographic and digital imaging quality and factors that affect them.
+Laboratory exercises using radiographic exposure, routine radiographic positioning and image critiques.
+Students required to be at an affiliate clinical site a total of 36 hours.

 Course Notes: Radiology Acceptance.